evsynthacademy/Intro-Evidence-Synthesis/modules/Is This Right for Me/_posts/2003-01-04-next-steps.md

 #### I don’t want to conduct a systematic review, but I want to learn more.

-Check out our other courses,[ visit our website](https://www.brown.edu/academics/public-health/research/evidence-synthesis-in-health/), or contact us.
+Check out our other courses,[ visit our website](https://www.brown.edu/academics/public-health/research/evidence-synthesis-in-health/).

 ##### Other Resources